jhughes2112/k8smaker/README.md

 # k8smaker
 Automating all the things!

 This is a personal project to make it easier to stand up a Kubernetes cluster from a fresh install of Ubuntu.
 The number of times I have done these dozens of steps, I cannot count.
 Rather than keep the cheat sheet of commands with me, I wrote this set of scripts so I can essentially wipe out a machine, pull down this repo, and launch the **k8smaker_init** script and BAM, Kubernetes cluster on one machine.
+Run **k8smaker_addworker yournode** and now you have a two node cluster.
+Repeat as desired.
+Easy!

 Furthermore, the documentation for all the things you should do to setup a machine is fairly scattered.
 Every step is important, of course, but if you have read some of the walkthroughs on installing Kubernetes, most of them include relatively few of the preconditioning steps.
-The **k8smaker_precondition** script runs on every machine, so if there's anything you need to add to it, fork and have at it.
-Send me a PR if it's something everyone should do--I'm sure I missed some things.
+This gathers everything into one place and does all the things that I've seen recommended at each step, in the right orders.

 # Usage
 - All these scripts are intended to run from the first machine in the k8s cluster, which we'll call `control-node`.
-- Take a moment to edit **k8smaker_config** to change the name of the cluster, the bootstrap token, and anything else you want.
+- Edit **k8smaker_config** and set cluster name, change the bootstrap token, etc.
-- If you have an existing Docker install with things running that you care about **do not run these scripts**.
-They uninstall and reinstall with wild abandon.
-In particular, **k8smaker_deleteall** lives up to its name and will aggressively destroy data.
 - Run **k8smaker_init** and that node will become the `control-node`.
 It will be etcd,control,worker initially.
-- If you want more nodes in your cluster, run **k8smaker_addworker <ip/machine-name>** and it will be added to the cluster.
-At that time, the `control-node` will revert back to just etcd,control if you have it set to do so in the config file.
+- To add worker nodes, run **k8smaker_addworker (ip/machine-name)**.
+If you specified it to in the config file, this is when `control-node` will remove its worker role and revert back to just etcd,control.
+- If you have a node you want to take down, **k8smaker_drain (nodename)** will drain it for you.
+This will eventually manage re-scaling stateful apps that need to be rescheduled, but otherwise just executes the correct kubectl drain command for you.
+- If you have a node that is already drained, crashed, or no even longer reachable on the network, **k8smaker_deleteall (nodename)** will delete the node from the cluster as well as attempt to connect to it and remove every trace of Docker and Kubernetes.
+Drain first if you can, though.
+- Run **k8smaker_undrain** to bring a drained node back online.
+Technically, the right name is uncordon, but it ruins the symmetry of the naming, sorry.

 ## Cluster Configuration
  - Kubernetes 1.18.4
  - Ubuntu 18.04LTS
  - Bare metal or anything else
- - etcd and control plane are stacked on control nodes -- A smaller machine will suffice to manage the cluster -- Setup for HA control cluster, even if you only have one to start with
+ - etcd and control plane are stacked on control nodes -- A smaller machine will suffice to manage the cluster (2+CPU, 2+GB RAM) -- Setup for HA control cluster, even if you only have one to start with
  - pods run on worker nodes
  -- Use beefy machines for these